 “A Minecraft Movie” is not really about “Minecraft.”

 The characters are extremely flat, with only surface level quirk, and only made to deliver jokes as quickly as possible.
-However, these shortcomings make more sense when looking at the most notable previous work of Hess: “Napoleon Dynamite,” which shows the same prizing of quirk and quick jokes over development of story or character.
-It feels as though Hess does not care about “Minecraft” the game, but rather his own familiar directorial sensibility.
+However, these shortcomings make a lot of sense when looking at the most notable previous work of Hess: “Napoleon Dynamite.”

 It would have been better if Hess could confront its viewers with a movie about what makes “Minecraft” so compelling even after 15 years, or he could have taken a route more akin to the mysterious poem at the end of the game instead of swaddling viewers in nostalgia.
-It was definitely hilarious and was quotable just as those 00’s comedies are, so I guess it achieved what it set out to do.
+It was definitely hilarious and was quotable just as those 2000s’ comedies are, so it achieved what it set out to do.

 The movie is worth seeing, but expect a safe dabbling in Gen Z nostalgia rather than a movie actually about “Minecraft.”